laihuyha/AngularNetCoreWebApp/Readme.md

     - Login with username and password configured in docker-compose.yml file

 # Will do in future
+    - Will add new payment method COD instead of only Prepay

     - Now Payment using Stripe
     - Will payment using Paypal
     - Will payment using Braintree if available